kwartile/connected-component/README.md

 ---
 #### Conclusion
-We tested our implementation on various data sizes - scaling up to ~20 billion nodes and ~400 billion edges.
+We tested our implementation on various data sizes - scaling up to ~100 billion nodes and ~800 billion edges.
 In all the cases, the algorithm converged in no more than 6 iterations.
-We did need to try various Spark related configurations, including executor memory size, driver memory size, yarn memory overhead, network timeout, and number of partitions to successfully run the implementation.
+We indeed had to to try various Spark related configurations, including executor memory size, driver memory size, yarn memory overhead, network timeout, and number of partitions to successfully run the implementation.

 We would love to hear your feedback.
 Please drop us a note at labs@kwartile.com.